 In the USA, you’re allowed to camp for free on BLM and Public Land.

-Living in a van in the city is often more difficult.
-If you have a stealth van (one that doesn’t look like a camper van), you could simply find a parking spot.
+Overnight parking in the city is often more difficult.
+If you have a stealth van (one that doesn’t look like a campervan), you could simply find a parking spot.

 But please be responsible and respectful of local laws that prohibit overnight parking or sleeping in cars.

-Boiling the kettle for our morning coffee and cooking our own meals inside the van is something we feel is essential for us to live full time on the road.
+Boiling the kettle for our morning coffee and cooking meals inside the van is something we feel is essential for us to live full time on the road.

 Outdoor cooking is no fun in the cold or rain.

 Is an oven essential?
-You can still make bread and even road potatoes without an oven.
+You can still make bread and even road potatoes without a campervan oven.